jesterjaimi/rearc-quest/README.md

 # rearc-quest-proxy

+Herein contains the final submission of the rearc-quest assignment as requested by Cristina Orlando.

-This repo contains the nginx-proxy that allows http alb access to a load balanced cluster of quest servers being served by an auto-scaling group via a terraform declared launch template. tls connections to the quest ec2 instances require direct instance access.
-I tried to get the alb's to play nicely with my self signed certificates, but I couldn't get it to work, which if my assumptions are correct, is acceptable, because I would hope that AWS frowns on such questionable security configurations.
+This repo contains the terraform ripcord script that fully automates the install of the rearc-quest into AWS, an nginx-proxy that allows http alb access to a load balanced cluster of quest servers being served by an auto-scaling group via a terraform declared launch template.

+TLS connections to the quest ec2 instances require direct instance access.
+I tried to get the alb's to play nicely with my self signed certificates, but I couldn't get it to work. (health checks... bahhhhh!)
+But if my assumptions are correct, this is acceptable, because I would hope thatin 2021 AWS frowns on such questionable security configurations anyway.

-The only change that needs to be made to thorughly inspect the configuration once running is to change the key_name in the launch configuration to an ssh key in your aws account and that you have access to the private key.
+The only change that needs to be made to ssh into the instances to thorughly inspect the configuration once running is to change the key_name in the launch configuration to an ssh key in your aws account and that you have access to the asssociated private key.

     "aws_launch_template" "quest_lt" {
         ...